CZ-NIC/knot-resolver/modules/policy/README.rst

   Like suffix match, but you can also provide a common suffix of all matches for faster processing (nil otherwise).
   This function is faster for small suffix tables (in the order of "hundreds").

-.. function:: policy.rpz(action, path, [watch])
+.. function:: policy.rpz(action, path, [watch = true])

   :param action: the default action for match in the zone; typically you want ``policy.DENY``
   :param path: path to zone file | database
-  :param watch: boolean, if not false, the file will be reloaded on file change
+  :param watch: boolean, if true, the file will be reloaded on file change

   Enforce RPZ_ rules.
 This can be used in conjunction with published blocklist feeds.
   The RPZ_ operation is well described in this `Jan-Piet Mens's post`_,